quii/learn-go-with-tests/intro-to-generics.md

 > OK, I'd like to try to see if I can generalise this thing.
 Thank goodness I am so smart and good-looking because I use TDD, so I can refactor whenever I wish, and the process has helped me understand what behaviour I actually need before designing too much.

-- The abstraction feels nice!
+- This abstraction feels nice!
 The tests are still passing, and the code is simpler
 - I can now delete a number of tests, I've captured the _essence_ of the behaviour and removed unnecessary detail

-### Abstraction is not a dirty word

-It's easy to dunk on [AbstractSingletonProxyFactoryBean](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/aop/framework/AbstractSingletonProxyFactoryBean.html) but let's not pretend a code base with no abstraction at all isn't also bad.
-It's your job to _gather_ related concepts when appropriate, so your system is easier to understand and change; rather than being a collection of disparate functions and types with a lack of clarity.